MightyThor10/waitlist/Artifacts/codeDocumentation.md

 Our first prototype delivered key functionalities such as student login, signup, viewing courses.
 We have expanded the functionality to support professors moving students' positions on the waitlist.
-Our prototype supports accepting or rejecting students onto waitlists, and for professors to change the details of the waitlists they own.
+Our prototype supports accepting or rejecting students onto waitlists, and for professors to change the details of the waitlists they own using advanced features.
+They can also choose to make their waitlist anonymous or not and sort students based on different algorithms.
+We have also made some changes to the UI to make it more appealing to the users.
+Please download and run our project locally or test it live on the pythonanywhere link given in the main readme.

 ## To run unit tests

-python3 [Code]/manage.py test [Code]/users
+1. python3 [Code]/manage.py test [Code]/users
-python3 [Code]/manage.py test [Code]/studentview
+2. python3 [Code]/manage.py test [Code]/studentview

 ## Tutorial Information

 Tutorial utilized: [https://www.youtube.com/playlist?list=PL-osiE80TeTtoQCKZ03TU5fNfx2UY6U4p](https://www.youtube.com/playlist?list=PL-osiE80TeTtoQCKZ03TU5fNfx2UY6U4p)

-Currently on part 5 of tutorial

 Notes: the blog he mentions in the video is synonymous to the studentview application